IT’S THE LAW: COMPREHENSIVE EVALUATIONS

 Trust Your Gut

 If your parent radar is going off, insist your input be taken into consideration and insist on a comprehensive evaluation.
-If "no" continues to be the answer to your evaluation requests, ask for an Independent Educational Evaluation.
+If "no" continues to be the answer to your evaluation requests, consider asking for an Independent Educational Evaluation.